-1 Executive summary
+1 Executive Summary

-Olympic Dam is situated 560 kilometres (km) north of Adelaide in South Australia, and is a producer of copper, uranium, gold and silver.
-The ore reserve estimate as at June 2012 indicates that at the current underground mining and processing rates, Olympic Dam's remaining life will extend to 2087.
+Olympic Dam is situated 570 kilometres (km) north of Adelaide in South Australia, and is a producer of copper, uranium, gold and silver.
+The current (FY19) ore reserve and mineral resource estimate indicates a life of asset to 2094 with a subsequent planned relinquishment date of FY2114 following closure and monitoring.
 At that point in time, all residual mining, processing operations and associated infrastructure (e.g. wellfields) would be closed and rehabilitated, to achieve post-closure landforms and land-uses agreed with regulators and stakeholders.

-The purpose of this Mine Closure and Rehabilitation Plan is to describe how the Olympic Dam operation will be successfully closed and rehabilitated to achieve the agreed post-closure land-uses and the agreed environmental outcomes for identified values.
+The purpose of this Closure Management and Rehabilitation Plan is to describe how the Olympic Dam operation will be successfully closed and rehabilitated to achieve the agreed post-closure land-uses and the agreed environmental outcomes for identified values.
 The plan also outlines the performance criteria that will be used to measure successful closure and rehabilitation.